 - Generate the initial current model state

-- Collecting external constraints that are influencing the model progress, including downtime, cycle times, arrival patterns and others.
+- the model progress, including downtime, cycle times, arrival patterns and others.

 - As the SimTrack predictive model evolves, the following operations occur

 - General distributions of cycle times, arrival patterns, downtime, and other factors are computed at each run.
 Historical distributions are computed based on change factors and patterns that relates to the validity of the data.
-As an example, far history are weighed less then near history, and current daily events have more impact than either of the historical data sets.
-Known datasets containing nearfuture schedule or shipping requirements also impact the generated analytics.
+As an example, far history is weighed less then near history, and current daily events have more impact than either of the historical data sets.
+Known datasets containing near future schedule or shipping requirements also impact the generated analytics.

 - Multiple Monte Carlo runs are performed in order to avoid the variability created from the distribution and to establish a valid and accurate representation of the future of the operation.

 - Data generated from the predictive model is displayed directly to web enabled dashboards providing great insight on the current and future status of the operation.
 The predictive environment generated is highly accurate as it is derived from real-time constraints driven by a distribution of current, historical and known future data sets.

 - Real-Time schedule adherence is generated based on the current status and predicted future of each operation.
 Schedule deviation, slippage, and on-time deliveries are dynamically computed and displayed to the user.
 Events and alerts are generated when unexpected events occur or schedule slippage is detected.
 The predictive model is able to determine the amount of generated delays, their cause, and potential impact on other sections of the operation.